 When making sandwiches…

 Use wholemeal or wholegrain bread and spread with a healthy spread like avocado.
 Fillings of meat or ricotta cheese are excellent.
-Try to avoid commercial spreads, which are tend to loaded with unhealthy trans fats and high in salt and sugar.
+Avoid commercial spreads, which tend to be loaded with unhealthy trans fats and high in salt and sugar.
 If your child only likes peanut butter, try cutting the sandwiches into different shapes to make it more interesting.
 If your child is wheat intolerant rice cakes can be used instead of wholewheat bread.

 As far as possible avoid foods of convenience such as cakes and biscuits.
 Potato crisps are best avoided and they contain unhealthy fats, high in salt and carbohydrate along with artificial flavourings and chemicals such as MSG.

-Add fruit and vegetables to provide good source of fibre– children love little containers of food so try a little container of chopped fruit or carrots/cucumber mixed together with some hummus.
+Add fruit and vegetables to provide a good source of fibre– children love little containers of food so try a little container of chopped fruit or carrots/cucumber mixed with some hummus.

-Surprise your child every now and then with a cartoon napkin, a special treat or a note!
+Surprise your child now and then with a cartoon napkin, a special treat or a note!

 Top 5 healthy snacks recommended by our dietitian